Svenito/brew-tools/README.md

 ===========

 If you want to help develop brew tools you should install it into a virtual environment.
-The current version of brew-tools uses [Poetry](https://poetry.eustace.io/) to manage virtual environments and such.
+The current version of brew-tools uses [Rye](https://rye.astral.sh/) to manage virtual environments and such.

-In order to start, [install Poetry](https://poetry.eustace.io/docs/#installation) and change into the brew-tools directory.
+In order to start, [install Rye](https://rye.astral.sh/guide/installation/) and change into the brew-tools directory.
 From there you can run

-    poetry install
+    rye sync

-which will create a virtual environment and install the dependencies.
+which will create a virtual environment and install the dependencies as well as install `brew_tools` to the environment.
-To run `brew_tools` in the developmeent environment it's probably easiest to run
+To run `brew_tools` in the development environment run

-    poetry shell

-which will spawn a configured shell for the environment.

-Tests can be run in this environment, or you can use

-    poetry run pytest tests
+    rye run brew_tools

+Which will launch  `brew_tools`.
+Simply add arguments to the end of the line.

-to run the tests without spawning a shell.
+To run the tests you use

+    rye test

 In addition to the tests it's advisable to run a linter of the source as Travis will also check for linting errors.
-The linter command ignores some errors, so you can use this command to match the command run by Travis

-    poetry run flake8 src --ignore=E501,W504,W503
+    rye lint

 Thanks
 ======